dyne/Zenroom/docs/pages/zencode-scenarios-sdJwt.md

 [](../_media/examples/zencode_cookbook/sd_jwt/create_request_out.json  ':include :type=code json')

-When the Issuer has a Selective Disclosure Request, it creates the **Selective Disclosure Payload**, which contains the JWT payload of the SD-JWT and the list of all the Disclosures.
+When the Issuer has a Selective Disclosure Request, it creates the **Selective Disclosure**, which contains the JWT payload of the SD-JWT and the list of all the Disclosures.
-Then the Issuer sign the payload contructing a JWS and return the **Signed Selective Disclosure** that contains also the list of all the Disclosures.
+Then the Issuer sign the payload contructing a JWS and return the **Signed Selective Disclosure** that contains also the list of all the Disclosures in serialized form.

 The Disclosures should be kept private by the Holder, unless he wants to prove to a Verifier some specific claims.

 The input file to create the SD-JWT should look like:

 [](../_media/examples/zencode_cookbook/sd_jwt/create_signed_sd.json ':include :type=code json')

-The following contract construct the SD Payload and the Signed SD:
+The following contract construct the SD and the Signed SD:

 [](../_media/examples/zencode_cookbook/sd_jwt/create_signed_sd.zen ':include :type=code gherkin')